cobianzo/react-edit-posterlens/README.md

 # To install and run this project
 ===
 > git clone git@github.com:cobianzo/react-edit-posterlens.git
+> cd react-edit-posterlens
+-- I dont know why the submodules didnt work last time, but in theory:
 > git submodule init
 > git submodule update
+> npm i
 > yarn start

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser. (if it doesn open by itself)